-The main highlight of the festival is in its belief of reassurance of living a simple and moral life, revolving around compassion and kindness.
+The main highlight of Vesak Day festival is in its belief of reassurance of living a simple and moral life, revolving around compassion and kindness.
 The idea of releasing caged animals and liberating them is in itself a reason to celebrate Buddha and his teachings of peace and non-violence.
 The people of this faith prepare and consume only vegetarian meals as a gesture of compassion towards the voiceless beings of the earth.
 Even more generous acts such as mass blood donations are what truly embrace the simple, humble and giving teachings of Buddha.

 Where to Celebrate Vesak Day in Singapore

 Kong Meng San Phor Kark See Monastery Witness the candlelight parade and take part in the unique Three-Step, One-Bow ritual at Kong Meng San Phor Kark See Monastery, Singapore’s largest Buddhist temple.
 This parade begins at the outer courtyard of the monastery and makes its way to the inner sanctum.
 The temple also offers a guided tour of the premises.
 How to reach: The monastery is located at Bright Hill Road MRT: Take the North-South Line or Circle Line to Bishan MRT Station, and walk to Gate 3 of the monastery.
 Bus: Buses 52, 162, 162M, and 410 plies to Gate 3 near Bishan Bus Interchange.